MarcoLizza/mode13h.dev/_posts/2018-06-11-functional-lua.md

 }
 ```

-While this can be seen as an instance of *premature optimization*, it's benefits are concrete (an x8 speed increase for the `map` and `filter` meta-functions) and the final code is not significantly less elegant than the former.
+While this can be seen as a case of *premature optimization*, it's benefits are concrete (an x8 speed increase for the `map` and `filter` meta-functions) and the final code is not significantly less elegant than the former.

 Will I be using it in my **#gamedev** endeavours?
 Let's see...